Physical Therapist Assistant

 The Clarkson College Associate of Science in Physical Therapist Assistant (PTA) degree will offer you a well-structured, accredited academic and clinical curriculum.
 Our students consistently receive a 95 percent pass rate on the National Physical Therapy Examination for PTAs in our traditional option and 100 percent pass rate in our transfer option, and our graduates report earning starting salaries of up to $49,000 a year.
 While our PTA program is the largest in the state, we maintain a 12-1 student to faculty ratio in lab experiences to ensure you receive a highly individualized education.

 As a Clarkson College PTA student, you will develop skills to treat patients in all areas, including musculoskeletal, neuromuscular, cardiovascular/pulmonary and integumentary care, pediatrics and geriatrics.
-You will participate in hands-on clinical experiences that allow you to work directly with professionals and patients.
-With more than 140 clinical sites nationwide to choose from, you can complete your rotations in a variety of heath care settings.
+You will participate in hands-on clinical experiences that allow you to work directly with professionals and patients in need of rehabilitation.
+With more than 180 clinical sites across 25 states, you have the opportunity to select the type of setting and in which state(s) you'd like to complete your PTA training and degree requirements.
 Specialty areas include pediatrics, prosthetics, neuro-rehabilitation and women’s health, among others.

 PTA Program Mission & Philosophy